signal-ai/signal-secret-service/README.md

 # signal-secret-service

-`init.sh` is a wrapper for extracting secrets into Docker containers from AWS SSM before the application starts.
-It uses [chamber](https://github.com/segmentio/chamber) to fetch secrets and supports ENV variable extrapolation and overrides.
+`init.sh` is a wrapper for extracting secrets into Docker containers from AWS SSM's Parameter Store before the application starts.
+It uses a [compressed](https://github.com/signal-ai/signal-secret-service/tree/master/chamber-upx) [chamber](https://github.com/segmentio/chamber) binary to fetch secrets and supports ENV variable extrapolation and overrides.
 It has been designed to work with AWS ECS.

 The intention is for all secrets to be held in the [AWS SSM key store](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#Parameters:sort=Name).
 AWS SSM provides encryption and audit.